ttr/tld-ArrowMod/README.md

 1. Arrow craft time can be adjusted.
 2. Arrowhead craft time can be adjusted.
 This also accurately adjusts the crafting time of the 7-arrowhead recipe in [ForgeBlueprintsMod](https://github.com/ds5678/ForgeBlueprintsMod).
 3. Optionally, lines can be required for crafting arrows.
-However, it will not show up in the crafting menu.
+However, it will not be visible in the crafting menu.
 This is caused by TLD and will probably not change.

 ## Installation